lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

   - simple sentence:
   	- the tiny village of Frinly
   	- is said {to do} [passive form of verb]
-  	- to possess a 'cursed tree' [infinitve phrase object]
+  	- to possess a 'cursed tree' [infinitive phrase object]

 Because the tree was mentioned in newspaper, the number of visitors/ˈvɪzɪtə(r)/ to Frinley has now increased.
   - complex sentence: